Schmudling/AlignedForensics/README.md

 - [Ours (shaders)](https://drive.google.com/file/d/1pqM8z10--509vS98yNTebI8OzvDqLPgI/view?usp=sharing) (ResNet-50 trained on shaders)
 - [Ours-Sync (shaders)](https://drive.google.com/file/d/1wDZe_P5xiAbELZLV-PmYK5Hkh_BG6Eah/view?usp=sharing) (ResNet-50 trained on shaders, with sync'd batches)

+## Evaluation Dataset
+In order to download the dataset that we use for our evaluation, please use the following [link](https://huggingface.co/datasets/AniSundar18/Robust_LDM_Benchmark).

 ## Citation
 If you find this code useful in your research, consider citing our work:
 ```